-People like you need to know what it's like to really, truly chase a dream.
-Dear Baseball Gods is my book and podcast about the journeys of many no-name players like myself, guys who gave it their all but fell short.
+Want to know what it's like to really, truly chase a dream?
+Dear Baseball Gods is my book and podcast about the journeys of no-name players like myself, guys who gave it their all but fell short.
 For every Big League success story, there are 100 failures by mere mortals, all of whom are champions in their own right.

-Listen in, be inspired, and carry on the legacy of the underdog.
+Listen to my podcast, Dear Baseball Gods, and carry on the legacy of the underdog.